grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 ### Extract block

-The `extract` block configures which metadata, annotations and labels to extract from the pod, and to add to the spans.
+The `extract` block configures which metadata, annotations, and labels to extract from the pod and to add to the spans.

 The following attributes are supported: